Lombiq/Pretty-Good-Bootstrap-Base-Theme-Sample/Readme.md

 For the best development experience we advise you to use Visual Studio with the [Web Essentials extension](http://vswebessentials.com/) installed.

 BTW if you want to add a custom favicon to your team just drop it into the Images folder like it was done here!
+(Make sure to have you favicons adapted to multiple sizes.
+This can be easily done with multi-layer icons that can be [simply generated](http://convertico.org/).)

 You'll be guided by comments everywhere.
 Start with site.less!